Raising the Barr: a history of Irn-Bru

 A G Barr reformulated Tizer to recapture how it tasted the 1930s.

-Robin Barr (born 1938) became chairman from 1978.
+Robin Barr (born 1938) succeeded his father as chairman in 1978.
 He developed sales of Irn-Bru in the English market.

 Mandora, the soft drinks subsidiary of the Mansfield Brewery, was acquired for £21.5 million in cash in 1988.
 Mandora employed a workforce of 400 at its factory on Bellamy Road, Mansfield.
 The deal transformed A G Barr into the third largest soft drinks manufacturer in Britain.
 A G Barr invested £300,000 to upgrade the warehousing facilities at the Mansfield site in 1988.